 Questions comprised of everything from the future of the Norwegian Monarchy; terror threats against Norway; the rich gas and oil adventures in Norway, to raising children.
 (Source: Henrik Width, Presseråd, Den Norske Ambassade, Finland).

 The Norwegian Royal Couple H.M.
 King Harald and H.M.
 Queen Sonja.

-In the media, The King and Queen are usually referred to by their first names, Harald and Sonja and everyone in Norway knows whom you are talking about.
+In the media, The King and Queen are usually referred to by their first names, Harald and Sonja and everyone in Norway know whom you are talking about.

-Because The Royal Family of Norway try to keep a low profile, sometimes they are not recognized, something they really enjoy and it keeps them amused.
+Because The Royal Family of Norway tries to keep a low profile, sometimes they are not recognized, something they really enjoy and it keeps them amused.

 His Majesty King Harald and Her Majesty Queen Sonja (above) Photo by Orn Borgen/scanpix.

-The Royal Family of Norway have chosen to live normal lives without much glitter, and therefore they can easily relate to the people of Norway whom they love and have good contact.
+The Royal Family of Norway has chosen to live normal lives without much glitter, and therefore they can easily relate to the people of Norway whom they love and have good contact with.

 Norwegians are not much for glamor, especially not from Norwegian celebrities.
-But...a little glamor is OK, isn't?
+But...a little glamor is OK, isn't it?